rage/java-programming/data/part-4/1-introduction-to-object-oriented-programming.md

 We've used the modifier `static` in some of the methods that we've written.
 The `static` modifier indicates that the method in question does not belong to an object and thus cannot be used to access any variables that belong to objects.

-Going forward, our methods will not include the `static` keyword if they're used to process information about objects created form a given class.
+Going forward, our methods will not include the `static` keyword if they're used to process information about objects created from a given class.
 If a method receives as parameters all the variables whose values ​​it uses, it can have `static` modifier.

 </text-box>